sumonhn22/boston-house-price/README.md

-# End to end Ml implementation of Boston house price prediction
+# End to End ML implementation of Boston house price prediction

 ### Steps for this projects: